Datavault-UK/automate-dv-docs/docs/tutorial/tut_multi_active_satellites.md

 #### Payload (src_payload)
 The payload consists of concrete data for an entity (e.g. A customer).
 This could be a name, a phone number, a date of birth, nationality, age, gender or more.
-The payload will contain some or all of the concrete data for an entity, depending on the purpose of the satellite.
+The payload will contain some or all of the concrete data for an entity, depending on the purpose of the Satellite.

 #### Effective From (src_eff)
 An effectivity date.
-Usually called `EFFECTIVE_FROM`, this column is the business effective date of a multi active satellite record.
+Usually called `EFFECTIVE_FROM`, this column is the business effective date of a Multi-Active Satellite record.
 It records that a record is valid from a specific point in time.
 If a customer changes their name, then the record with their 'old' name should no longer be valid, and it will no longer have the most recent `EFFECTIVE_FROM` value.